โš ๏ธ

 ACT-03

-Defines how post-consumer recycled content must be calculated, verified, and certified.
+An implementing act under Art.
+7(8), adopted by the Art.
+65(2) examination procedure, not a delegated act.
+Defines how post-consumer recycled content must be calculated, verified, and certified, and sets the Annex VII technical documentation format.
 Determines whether mass balance accounting is permissible for chemical recycling inputs.
 Contested by NGOs and chemical recycling industry.
+Its timing moves the Art.
+7(1) targets: those apply from 1 January 2030 or 3 years after this act enters into force, whichever is the latest.

 โš ๏ธ Blocks: PCR target compliance claims, chemical recycling credit eligibility, PCR supply contract structuring